Zimbra/zm-zimlet-guide/README.md

 ## Deploy the Zimlet Sideloader

 You need to deploy and enable the Zimlet Sideloader on your development server.
 You only have to do this step once.
-The Sideloader is installed like any other Zimlet with `zmzimletctl` from the Zimbra user:

-      zmzimletctl deploy zm-x-zimlet-sideloader.zip
+      yum install zimbra-zimlet-sideloader
+      apt install zimbra-zimlet-sideloader
+      su - zimbra
+      zmmailboxdctl restart

 ![](screenshots/01-COS-Zimlet.png)
 *Verify that the Sideloader Zimlet is available and enabled for your Zimbra Class of Service (CoS) by logging into the Admin UI -> Home -> Configure -> Class of Service.*